 First infusion: 60 degrees, 5 minutes.
 Spinach, with light whipped cream, vegetable mousse, lightly roasted salmon in the fragrance.
 Peas, edamame beans, little citrus and long lingering aftertaste.
 Second steeping: 80 degrees, 45 sec.
 Elegant flowers, dandelion leaf, acacia flower.
-Third steeping was rich and round with pine and flowers.
-Each steeping revealed very different, complex notes.
+The third steeping was rich and round with pine and flowers.
+Each steeping revealed very differently, complex notes.

 Quantity: 5-6 grams per 180ml

 Water temperature: 60ºC, 80ºC.
 From fresh spring, mineral water or filtered water